Car crash injury victims recover more financial compensation when they have legal representation compared to those that do not hire a lawyer.

 Complete our Free Case Evaluation form today.

-A car accident can have a serious impact on your life, resulting in costly medical treatment, lost wages, and chronic pain and suffering.
+An auto accident can have a serious impact on your life, resulting in costly medical treatment, lost wages, and chronic pain and suffering.

-If you or someone you love has been injured in a car accident, contact Schmidt Kramer’s Lancaster car accident attorneys to find out your rights.
+If you or someone you love has been injured in a car accident, contact Schmidt Kramer’s car accident attorneys to find out your rights.
 We will review the circumstances behind your accident and the injuries you have suffered to determine which legal options may be available for you to pursue compensation.

 All of our Lancaster car accident lawyers work on a contingency fee basis.
 We do not charge upfront legal fees for our services and only require payment if we help you recover compensation.
 There is no risk in contacting us to find out if you have a case.